Mu of Baekje: Reign

-Seodong-yo
+Legend of Seodong

 The Samguk yusa relates a legend regarding Mu's marriage to a princess of Silla, although historians consider it unlikely to be true, given the hostilities between the rival kingdoms.
 In this story, the young Seodong (Mu's childhood name) falls in love with Silla princess Seonhwa, and intentionally spreads a song about the princess and himself among the people.
 Thanks to this song ("Seodong-yo," or "Seodong's Song"), King Jinpyeong of Silla banishes the princess, and Mu marries her and becomes the king of Baekje.

+Discovery of remains

+Analysis of the human bones found in the twin tombs showed that King Mu died around the age of 60, his height was between 5 feet 3 inches and 5 feet 7 inches (161-170.1 cm), and his year of death is estimated to be between 620 and 659.
+This would speculate that he was born around 581.
+Historians were not able to identify whether the queen found in the same twin tombs was Seonhwa or Sataek, thus could not prove the legend of Seonhwa.
+Moreso, as in 2009, excavations at Mireuksa discovered relics with inscriptions of Queen Sataek's name.
+Further investigations were conducted on the smaller chamber to identify the buried, but was unsuccessful, thus scholars were unable to resolve the case and tell whether the queen buried with Mu was Seonhwa, Sataek or someone else.